bannatech/tisc/ExamplePrograms/README.md

 	[opcode] [arguments]

-Or a label, followed with an instruction,
+Or a label, followed with an instruction:

 	[label]: [opcode] [arguments]